dsaucez/SLICES/sopnode/multus/README.md

 > `138.96.245.51` is the IP address used for the VxLAN endpoint of the host
 > bridging the VxLAN network and the p4-network.

-## Setup connectivity in k8s cluster
+## Setup connectivity in k8s clusters

 Users can decide wether or not they need access to the p4-network in their pods.
 To access the network, the best is to add a network interface directly in the